mysql/mysql-utilities/doc/man/mysqlmetagrep.rst

 SQL Simple Patterns
 ^^^^^^^^^^^^^^^^^^^

-The simple patterns defined by SQL standard consist of a string of characters with two characters that have special meaning: **%** (percent) matches zero or more characters and **_** (underscore) matches exactly one character.
+The simple patterns defined by the SQL standard consist of a string of characters with two characters that have special meaning: **%** (percent) matches zero or more characters and **_** (underscore) matches exactly one character.